 Hoffman acknowledges that embracing the possibility of embarrassment and failure may not sit well with high-achieving individuals and their perfectionist tendencies.
 He singles out MBA students, saying, “the same instincts that make us good students, can make us lousy entrepreneurs.”
 Susan Danziger, the CEO of Zideo, adds during the podcast, “We need to deprogram ourselves to release things that we are slightly embarrassed about.”

 Facebook COO Sheryl Sandberg, also appearing in the podcast, cites the example of a summer intern named Ben who wanted to figure out how to test the site’s resiliency to bugs.
 He created a faux bug, which took down the entire site down for 30 minutes.
-Despite this snafu, Ben got hired because despite the poor execution, it was the type of experiment that Facebook encouraged.
+Despite this snafu, Ben got hired because the poor execution notwithstanding, it was the type of experiment that Facebook encouraged.